ooni/sysadmin/README.md

 ## DNS name policy

-Public HTTP services are `${service}.ooni.io`.
+Public HTTP services are `${service}.ooni.io`. _Public_ means that it's part of some external system we can't control: published MK versions, web URLs and so on.

 Private HTTP services like monitoring, probe and data management are `${service}.ooni.nu`.
 Exceptions are various legacy redirects like `www.ooni.nu`.

-Multi-purpose VM SHOULD use 4...8 character name following the pattern:
+Multi-purpose VM SHOULD use 4...8 character name and have FQDN like `${deity}.ooni.nu`:
 - WDC ~ [fish name](https://en.wikipedia.org/wiki/List_of_common_fish_names)
 - AMS ~ [Roman deity](https://en.wikipedia.org/wiki/List_of_Roman_deities#Alphabetical_list)
 - HKG ~ [Slavic deity](https://en.wikipedia.org/wiki/Deities_of_Slavic_religion)